 - keep our website secure and prevent fraud; and

 - verify compliance with the terms and conditions governing the use of our website (including monitoring private messages sent through our website private messaging service).

-(r) Data supplied by you for the purposes of our services is stored in our data centres currently hosted within the EEA.
+- Data supplied by you for the purposes of our services is stored in data centres currently hosted within the EEA.
 Details of their security standards can be found here Life IT, Rackspace and Infinity.
-We also utilise Quill Pinpoint cloud-based platform.

 - We do not use any automated decision-making processes or profile of you based on the data you provide.